wp-plugins/300form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like the spartans at Thermopylae, these 300 lines of code are meant to protect your forms from malicious invaders.
+Like the Spartans at Thermopylae, these 300 lines of code are meant to protect your forms from malicious invaders.

 == Description ==